Skip to main content

 cstar listen

-Forward webhook events to a local URL.
-Perfect for development.
+Tunnel production webhook events to a local URL.
+No ngrok required.

 # Forward to default (localhost:3000/api/webhooks)